 This article will outline the process for creating a File and Folder backup set from the management portal.
 It will touch, briefly, on some advanced features of this backup set type such as advanced archiving and wildcard inclusions.

+Log into the management portal and go to the Manage tab.
 Navigate to the computer account to which you want to add a File and Folder backup set.
-You should be on the Computer page.

 Note: If the files and folders you selected to be backed up are deleted, moved, or renamed quite often, it is strongly recommended you create a Stray File Retention policy.